Rebecca DeGrass turned and gave Dottie a big hug along with "We did it!" -- referencing the promise they made to each other years ago in college.

 Still with his head under the front end of the vehicle, Malbo said to himself, "I love it when a plan comes together."
 Counting four pairs of feet, he came out from under the minivan and stood in front of the two couples.

 "What do you think, sir?"
 Paul politely asked.
 "Do you think we can still make it to the water?"

 "Oh, most definitely, my friends."

 At that moment, Malbo reached his right hand into the deep lower pocket of his cargo shorts.
-With lightning blur he pulled out a silencer-equipped Sig Sauer 29, and -- before the four had even a millisecond to react -- placed one bullet...pifft...pifft...pifft...pifft...into the foreheads of each of the travelers.
+With lightning blur he pulled out a silencer-equipped SIG SAUER P229, and -- before the four had even a millisecond to react -- placed a bullet...pifft...pifft...pifft...pifft...into the foreheads of each of the travelers.